Vishva68/study-of-basic-gates/README.md

 endmodule
 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by:Vishvanandh N
+ Developed by:Vimal A

- RegisterNumber: 24005857
+ RegisterNumber: 24005922

 **Logic symbol & Truthtable**
 ![WhatsApp Image 2024-11-23 at 17 38 58_3290048e](https://github.com/user-attachments/assets/492a1310-fa9c-4ab6-8a38-5a0fe80280dd)